 Additional resources

-Much like starting any other type of business, starting a massage business is challenging for new entrepreneurs.
-However, massage therapy is a rewarding career, and, for service-minded individuals, can be extremely fulfilling.
-With the steps and tips outlined above, you’re well on your way to establishing your own business and seeing success.
+Starting any type of business is challenging for new entrepreneurs, but it can be very worthwhile.
+Massage therapy is a rewarding career, and for service-minded individuals, can be extremely fulfilling.
+With the steps outlined above, you’re well on your way to establishing your own massage business and achieving success.

 If you’d like to learn more about running a successful massage business, check out the following resources: